heitorado/heitorado/README.md

   - How my day was
 - 📫 How to reach me: My @ at Telegram is the same as my Github user :)
 - 😄 Pronouns: he/him, but honestly I'm comfortable with any
-- ⚡ Fun fact: I like making custom keyboards and sometimes I do my daily work reports using garden analogies.
+- ⚡ Fun fact: I like making custom keyboards.

 ---